History of the Central Intelligence Agency: Iran

 In 1951, Mohammad Mosaddegh, a member of the National Front, rose to power campaigning for khal'-e yad (Law of repossession, i.e. oil nationalization).
 This was against the Gass-Golsha`iyan (supplemental oil agreement), which Prime Minister Razmara supported.
-The supplemental oil agreement with Anglo-Iranian Oil Company got several concessions from the AIOC, including a 50/50 profit split as well as other concessions for better Iranian representation within the company.
+The supplemental oil agreement with the Anglo-Iranian Oil Company received several concessions from the AIOC, including a 50/50 profit split, as well as other concessions for better Iranian representation within the company.
 Razmara was assassinated in March 1951.
-Khalil Tahmassebi, a member of a terrorist group that follows the teachings of Ayatollah Khomeini, was arrested.
+Khalil Tahmassebi, a member of a terrorist group, was charged for it.
 The next day, over 8,000 members of the National Front and the Marxist Tudeh party protested his arrest.
-The protesters threatened to kill the Shah, any Iranian legislator that opposes oil nationalization, and anyone responsible for the imprisonment of Tahmassebi.
-Mosaddeq was elected to replace the slain PM, but conditioned his acceptance on the nationalization of oil, which went through unanimously.
+The protesters threatened to kill the Shah, any Iranian legislator who opposes oil nationalization, and anyone responsible for the imprisonment of Tahmassebi.
+Mosaddeq was elected to replace the now dead PM, but conditioned his acceptance on the nationalization of oil, which went through unanimously.

-Nationalization of the British funded Iranian oil industry, including the largest oil refinery in the world, was disastrous.
+Nationalization of the British funded Iranian oil industry, including the largest oil refinery in the world, is widely recognized as a failure.
 A British naval embargo successfully shuttered the British oil facilities.
-Iran had no skilled workers to operate the British facilities, and no way of exporting the product anyway.
+Iran had no skilled workers to operate the British facilities, and no way of exporting the product.
 In 1952, Mosaddeq bucked against royal refusal to approve his Minister of War, aiming to take control of the military from the Shah.
 Mosaddeq resigned in protest, and the Shah installed Ahmad Qavam as PM.
-Again the National Front and Tudeh took to the streets, threatening assassinations (four Iran Prime Ministers had been assassinated in the last few years).
+Again, the National Front and Tudeh took to the streets, threatening assassinations (four Iranian Prime Ministers had been assassinated in the last few years).
 Five days later, the military feared losing control and pulled their troops back, and the Shah gave in to Mosaddeq's demands.
 Mosaddeq quickly replaced military leaders loyal to the Shah with those loyal to him, giving him personal control over the military.
 Mosaddeq took six months of emergency powers, giving him the power to unilaterally pass legislation.
 When that expired, his powers were extended for another year.